University-Level Visits

 • Bring the gate code (given to you once your reservation is approved) as there is no cell phone reception at the main gate!
 DO NOT share this code with others.

-• Stop by Tipton (big blue roofed building) every time you visit, and sign in and sign out using the computer kiosk in the lobby.
+• Stop by Tipton (big blue roofed building) and sign in and sign out using the computer kiosk in the lobby.

 • Charge and carry a cell phone.
-If you are going to be going far into the Reserve, borrow a Garmin emergency GPS device from the Tipton Lobby.
-Be sure to sign it out and in.
+If you are going to be going far into the Reserve, carry an emergency GPS device.

 • Let reserve staff know if you plan to drive into the reserve beyond the field station.

-• Anytime you are driving beyond the field station during fire season (June-December) carry a fire extinguisher.
+• Carry a fire extinguisher during fire season (June-December) .
 Please bring your own or ask us to borrow one.

 • Keep vehicles on established roadways and vehicle trails.
 Check with Reserve staff and the Sedgwick map about your intended route.
 Ensure you have the proper vehicle for the locations you plan to go.